Audrey Hale, 28, named as Nashville school shooter as map and manifesto found

 “There’s right now a theory that we may be able to talk about later but it’s not confirmed, and so we’ll put that out as soon as we can.”

+Police have identified the suspected shooter by their name at birth; Hale reportedly was a transgender man who used he/him pronouns, though law enforcement officials initially described the suspect as a woman in the aftermath of the shooting.
+Police did not provide another name.

-Hale reportedly identified as transgender and used the pronouns he / him.
-In answer to a question as to whether this might have any bearing on a motive, Chief Drake said: “There is some theory to that.
+In answer to a question as to whether Hale’s transgender status might have any bearing on a motive, Chief Drake said: “There is some theory to that.
 We’re investigating all the leads and once we know exactly, we will let you know.”

 He said that the attack was targeted.